schollz/find/FAQ.md

 -   [MazeMap Indoor Navigation] - a Norway-based and Cisco-partnered enterprise that takes your CAD floor plans and generates a nice user-interface with similar indoor-positioning capabilities.
 -   [Meridian Kits] - a SF and Portland based company (part of Aruba Networks) that offers specialized App SDK environments for building internal positioning systems into workplaces, businesses and hospitals
--   [MPact Platform] - Motorola is working on a internal positionings system that takes advantage of BlueTooth beacons and Wi-Fi for internal positioning for large applications
+-   [MPact Platform] - Motorola is working on a internal positioning system that takes advantage of BlueTooth beacons and Wi-Fi for internal positioning for large applications

 If you are looking for a **free single-user, single-home application**, perhaps you can find solutions with these apps: